aws-samples/fis-template-library/sqs-queue-impairment/README.md

-TTD -

-1. create another queue and make sure it works for multiple queues
-2. make sure it works when there is a policy there already and leaves it as it was
-2. fire message generator and make sure it is working as expecting
-3. randomise the sleep for the impairment interval?

 # AWS Fault Injection Service Experiment: SQS Queue Impairment

 This is an experiment template for use with AWS Fault Injection Service (FIS) and fis-template-library-tooling.
 This experiment template requires deployment into your AWS account and requires resources in your AWS account to inject faults into.